 Upper School Visits/Shadow Days: Applicants shadow a CA student in the grade to which they are applying and interview with an admission counselor or an Upper School teacher during the course of their day.
 During a free block, the host student will give a mini tour of the campus.
 Class visits include lunch and are conducted on specified school days between October 1, and January 31, from 8:00 am-2:30 pm, or 3:30 pm on certain days.

-For the 2016-2017 school year, the Admission Office is temporarily located in the CA Campus Center (dining hall) while the historic Welborn House is being renovated.
+The Admission Office is located in the historic Welborn House.
 When you drive onto campus, check in at the Welcome Center and then bear right at the Y. Take your next left into the small visitor parking lot.
-The Campus Center is due east of the visitor lot.
-The Admission Office plans to return to the Welborn House in January 2017.

 Siblings of current students receive preference in the admission preference, provided they meet Admission Committee qualifications and there are enough openings at that grade level.
 Children of alumni are reviewed favorably by the Admission Committee, but there is not a specific policy preference given to children of alumni over unaffiliated applicants.